 VCAT has jurisdiction to hear claims of up to $40 000, or a higher amount if the parties agree (s 447(1) RT Act).
 VCAT cannot hear claims for compensation for death, personal injury, or pain and suffering (s 447(2)).

-In the Supreme Court decision of Meringnage v Interstate Enterprises Pty Ltd VSCA 30 (25 February 2020), the court confirmed that VCAT does not have jurisdiction to determine matters where one party lives in another state.
+In the Supreme Court decision of Meringnage v Interstate Enterprises Pty Ltd VSCA 30 (25 February 2020), the court confirmed that VCAT lacks the jurisdiction to determine matters where one party lives in another state.
 This does not apply to companies, territories, or parties who live overseas.
-People affected by this issue should seek legal advice (see also s 510 RT Act).

 The cost of a basic VCAT application is $66.30; this fee is indexed annually.
 Under the VCAT Act (s 132), parties may be eligible for fee waivers.
 Parties are presumed to bear their own costs of proceedings (s 109(1)).
 However, if a party’s conduct causes delay or procedural disadvantage to other parties, VCAT has discretion to award costs (s 109).